dtinit/portmap/README.md

 You can run the linter by executing `npm run lint`.
 If there are no issues, there won't be any output.

-To get linting feedback right in your code editor, [check here](https://eslint.org/docs/latest/use/integrations) to find an ESLint integration or instructions for your editor.
-The configuration file is named [.eslintrc.json](.eslintrc.json), but your editor/integration will probably find it for you.
+To get linting feedback in your code editor, [check here](https://eslint.org/docs/latest/use/integrations) to find an ESLint integration or instructions for your editor.
+The configuration file is named [.eslintrc.json](.eslintrc.json), but your editor will probably find it for you.

+#### Formatting with Prettier

+You can format JavaScript and CSS files with `npm run format`.

+To enable formatting from your code editor, [check here](https://prettier.io/docs/en/editors) for instructions for your editor.
+The configuration file is named [.prettierrc](.prettierrc), but your editor will probably find it for you.